Repositorios-de-Estudio/ingles-kings-college-london/README.md

 - Ahmed is walking along the road (esta caminando por la carretera)
 - Ahmed is walking across the bridge (esta cruzando el puente)
 - Ahmed is walking past the shop (esta pasando por la tienda)
+- The train is going under the bridge
+- The car is driving round the roundabout
+- I go along the river every day
+- I walked from my house to the library
+- He drove his car through the city
+- I ran past the cake shop this morning
+- I go to the library every day
+- The dog swam across the river, to the end
+- The duck swam past the boat
+- I swam from this side of the lake and along the park

 ### Ejmplo pedir y dar direcciones
 - Hector: Excuse me sir, how do I get to the hospital?
 - Martin: Go along this road, past the cinema, across the bridge and the hospital is on the left.

+## Preposiciones de lugares
+* between - entre.
+* behind - detrás de.
+* in front of - delante de.
+* under - bajo de.

+### Ejemplos:
+- Bobby the cat is between the plant and the sofa
+- Bobby the cat is behind the sofa
+- Bobby the cat is in front of the tv
+- Bobby the cat is under the table

+## Ejemplos compuestos:
+- The man is running with the dog through the forest
+- The cat is running from the dog through the snow

 ***